Remote Desktop user account error

 AnyViewer: free remote access software without user account configuration

 The Windows built-in Remote Desktop has been very popular for its convenience.
 But sometimes, it requires very annoying configuration steps.
 If you would like to try easy and simple remote access software, you can use AnyViewer.
-It can help you quickly start a remote connection without complicated user account configuration.
+It can help you quickly start a remote connection without complicated configuration.

 Here in this post, we've shown you how to add user to Remote Desktop group on Windows Server 2012 R2 in step-by-step detail.
 In addition, we introduce a free third-party remote access software, AnyViewer, to you.
 It's worth a go for anyone searching for simple remote desktop software that doesn't require further complicated configurations.